vcerny01/website/content/notes/steve-jobs/_index.md

 - **Title**: Steve Jobs
 - **Author**: Walter Isaacson
 - **Published**: 2011
-- **Read in**: 2020
+- **Read in**: 2020*
 - [TOC](https://library.villanova.edu/Find/Record/1339444/TOC)

 ### Review

 Good biography, certainly worth your time.
-Also an interesting overview of some technological innovation in the second half of the 20th century.
-I'm not like a big Steve Jobs fan, but I still admire him for how he approached most things in life.
+It's also a good overview of some technological innovations in the second half of the 20th century.
+I’m not like a big Steve Jobs fan, but I still admire him for the way he approached many things in life.

-Notes I made are rather practical, except for the note about Jobs himself.